welldone-cloud/aws-lint-iam-policies/README.md

 --include-policy-types INCLUDE_POLICY_TYPES
     only target the specified comma-separated list of policy types --exclude-regions EXCLUDE_REGIONS
-    do not target the specified comma-separated list of region names --include-regions INCLUDE_REGIONS
+    do not target the specified comma-separated list of regions --include-regions INCLUDE_REGIONS
-    only target the specified comma-separated list of region names --exclude-accounts EXCLUDE_ACCOUNTS
+    only target the specified comma-separated list of regions --exclude-accounts EXCLUDE_ACCOUNTS
     do not target the specified comma-separated list of account IDs --include-accounts INCLUDE_ACCOUNTS